inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 The description of a record.

 The fields is compatible with *17.
 Description* in DataCite.
+Compared to DataCite the field does not support specifying the language of the description.

 The description may use a whitelist of HTML tags and attributes to style the text.